Promises are primary building blocks in DataKernel async programming model, and can be compared to Java Futures

 These examples are located at datakernel -> examples -> core -> promise

-complete either successfully or with an exception.
+chances to complete either successfully or with an exception.
 So we create a chain which will handle both cases:

 If you run the example, you will receive either this output (if doSomeProcess finishes successfully):

 Or this, if it finishes with an exception:

 Note that the first line is